- The Bank of New York Mellon, Australia Branch (ARBN 084 066 419)

 Cross border disclosure

 The Australia Branch of BNY Mellon is an international bank which carries on business in Australia.
-We may transfer personal information to our home office or related bodies corporate and service providers in locations beyond Australia (including, but not limited to, the United States, India, the United Kingdom, Brussels, and other members of the European Union) in the course of storing that information and when using or disclosing it for one of the purposes referred to above.
+We may transfer personal information to our home office or related bodies corporate and service providers in locations beyond Australia (including, but not limited to, the United States, India, the United Kingdom, Belgium, Singapore, Hong Kong and other members of the European Union) in the course of storing that information and when using or disclosing it for one of the purposes referred to above.
 We may be required by law to disclose some personal information to regulatory authorities in those jurisdictions.

-Where we disclose information to an overseas recipient we will take such steps as are reasonable to ensure that:
+Where we disclose information to an overseas recipient, we will take such steps as are reasonable to ensure that:

 (a) any related body corporate that is located overseas will not use or disclose that information except in circumstances where we would be entitled to use or disclose it (or for a purpose that is permitted by law); and

 (b) where the disclosure is made to assist in assessing or management of credit the credit eligibility information is only used or disclosed by that person for such purposes.

 We will also take reasonable steps to ensure that the overseas recipient does not breach the provisions of the APP to the extent that they apply to us in relation to the information.